pecio/stretch-nfsv4-keepalived/README.md

-# NFSv4 cluster with Keepalived under Debian Stretch (Proof of Concept)
+# NFSv4 cluster with Keepalived under Debian Stretch (Proof of Concept) (Ubunut Bionic variant)
 This is a weekend project for checking if it was possible to set up an NFSv4 cluster without Pacemaker or similar.